-In my dissertation, I investigate how the economic ideology of heads of government affects market intervention and redistribution across democracies and dictatorships, and how political institutions, such as state capacity and the regime type, condition the relationship between ideology and policies.
-To this end, a team of research assistants and I have assembled a new dataset on the ideology of heads of government and leaders in 182 countries throughout democracy and dictatorship from 1945 to 2017.
+In my dissertation, I investigate how the economic ideology of governments affects market intervention and redistribution across democracies and dictatorships, and how political institutions, such as state capacity and the regime type, condition the relationship between ideology and policies.
+My research is supported by the Pearson Institute for the Study and Resolution of Global Conflicts, the Center for International Social Science Research, and the Institute for Humane Studies at George Mason University.

 I received a Master’s degree in Political Science from the University of Chicago and a Bachelor's and Master's degree in Political Science and Economics from Heidelberg University, Germany.
 I was a lecturer of Comparative Politics at Heidelberg University before coming to Chicago.